Trying to come up with an intriguing cocktail garnish? Need to add a few spring drinks to your menu? Want to stay up-to-date with microbrew culture?

 Instagram isn’t just for posting selfies and viewing pictures of pretty landscapes.
 You can also use it to discover beautifully captured drinks, mixology inspiration, information, and recipes.
-To help you stay on top of all things alcohol, we’ve compiled a list of Instagram accounts we think all bartenders should be following.
+To help you stay on top of all things alcohol, we’ve compiled a list of 16 bartender Instagram accounts you should be following.

 If you’re looking for some quality drink ideas, you should follow StirandStrain.
 The account’s admin, Elena, posts a variety of booze-related content, including photos of her expertly crafted cocktails.
 You can find her cocktail recipes by clicking the link in her bio, making them easy to replicate or reinvent.